Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 The idea is to calculate the time between calls to `requestAnimationFrame`.
 When the time is greater than the speed of the game dispatch a `moveDown` action.

-This means that you'll be getting `requestAnimationFrame` updates often but changing state and rendering components less often (only when delatime is greater than the speed of the game.)
+This means that you'll be getting `requestAnimationFrame` updates often but changing state and rendering components less often (only when delta time is greater than the speed of the game.)

 Add the following within the `Controls` class in `/src/components/Controls.js`: